jacobRaw/MTRN4231_burger_bot/README.md

 ## References and Acknowledgements
 - The ultralytics guide was also another great reference for knowing how to train YOLO by providing a diverse dataset and how to understand the performance of the custom model.
 Further details of this reference can be explored [here](https://docs.ultralytics.com/guides/)

-- We would like to acknowledge the other teams that undertook the course and was able to assist us with the issues experienced when programming the arm with MoveIt.
+- We would like to acknowledge the other teams that undertook the course and were able to assist us with the issues experienced when programming the arm with MoveIt.

 - Demonstrators (Alex Cronin and David Nie), head demo (Mitchell Torok) and the course convenor (Dr Will Midgley) have played a crucial role in developing this solution by providing their personal experience, tips and technical knowledge for debugging and learning how to use ROS2.